tirthajyoti-ghosh/expo-llm-mediapipe/README.md

 Add models to your Xcode project:

-1. Open Xcode project (`npx expo run:ios -d`)
+1. Open Xcode project (`xed ios`)
-2. Drag model files into the navigator
+2. Drag model file into the project in the navigator (item with your app name)
 3. ✅ Check "Copy items if needed"
 4. ✅ Select your app target
-5. Verify files appear in "Copy Bundle Resources"
+5. Click on the project again > Go to Build Phases tab > Verify files appear in "Copy Bundle Resources"

 </div>